highfeast/ic-use-blueband-db/README.md

 # IC-Blueband-db

 React library for interacting with the `Blueband-db`.
-It exports functions to load indexes into system memory, save new items and compare similarity between saved documents and a prompt using in-memory operations.
+It exports functions to load indexes into system memory, save new items and compare similarity between saved documents and prompts using in-memory operations.

 [Demo]()